 The annual cash bonus is principally designed to reward the achievement of Company-wide financial goals established by the Committee, as well as the individual performance of each executive officer throughout the year.
 The Company has historically set financial goals based on the results achieved in the prior year.
-For the years 2011, 2010 and 2009, the potential for an annual cash bonus for Mr. Thomas Florsheim, Jr., Mr. John Florsheim and Mr. Wittkowske was based solely on the achievement of Companywide financial goals set by the Committee.
-Specifically for 2011, a bonus was to be paid only upon the Company achieving an increase in net earnings over net earnings in 2010.
-A maximum bonus equal to 45%, 45% and 40% of the annual base salary for Mr. Thomas Florsheim Jr., Mr. John Florsheim and Mr. Wittkowske, respectively, would have been paid had net earnings increased 10% over net earnings in 2010.
+For the years 2012, 2011 and 2010, the potential for an annual cash bonus for Mr. Thomas Florsheim, Jr., Mr. John Florsheim and Mr. Wittkowske was based solely on the achievement of Company-wide financial goals set by the Committee.
+Specifically, for 2012, a bonus was to be paid only upon the Company achieving an increase in net earnings over net earnings in 2011.
+A maximum bonus equal to 45%, 45% and 40% of the annual base salary for Mr. Thomas Florsheim Jr., Mr. John Florsheim and Mr. Wittkowske, respectively, would have been paid had net earnings increased 10% over net earnings in 2011.
 The bonus was to be pro-rated for increases in net earnings between 0% and 10%.
-See the table titled "Grants of Plan-Based Awards For 2011" for the estimated possible payouts for the non-equity incentive plan awards for 2011.
-The Company's net earnings in 2011 increased 11.6% over the prior year's net earnings and, accordingly, Mr. Thomas Florsheim, Jr., Mr. John Florsheim and Mr. Wittkowske earned 100% of their maximum bonuses in 2011.
+See the table titled "Grants of Plan-Based Awards For 2012" for the estimated possible payouts for the non-equity incentive plan awards for 2012.
+The Company's net earnings in 2012 (excluding the income generated from the 2012 adjustments to reduce the estimated liability for future payments owed in relation to the 2011 Bogs acquisition) increased 10.8% over the prior year's net earnings and, accordingly, Mr. Thomas Florsheim, Jr., Mr. John Florsheim and Mr. Wittkowske earned 100% of their maximum bonuses in 2012.
+The Company's net earnings in 2011 increased 11.6% over the prior year's net earnings, and accordingly, Mr. Thomas Florsheim, Jr., Mr. John Florsheim and Mr. Wittkowske earned 100% of their maximum bonuses in 2011.
 The Company's net earnings in 2010 increased 6.6% over the prior year's net earnings and, accordingly, Mr. Thomas Florsheim, Jr., Mr. John Florsheim and Mr. Wittkowske earned 66% of their maximum bonuses in 2010.
-In 2009, the minimum level of net earnings was not achieved and, accordingly, no bonuses were earned by these executives in 2009.
-See the table titled "Summary Compensation Table" below for the non-equity incentive plan compensation payouts in 2011, 2010 and 2009.
+See the table titled "Summary Compensation Table" below for the non-equity incentive plan compensation payouts in 2012, 2011 and 2010.